rpldy/react-uploady/README.md

 **Getting Started**

+A great place to start is our [Intro & Tutorials video on Youtube](https://youtu.be/bxvHE4hWu3c).

 We recommend checking out the [Uploady](packages/ui/uploady) README first to understand how to configure your uploads and how to access upload data (using the provided hooks or events).